PontiacGTX/LinqPlus/README.md

 # LinqPlus
-A Single C++ header file that contains some of the functions that are allowed by C#'s Linq, using C++17 Standard
+A Single C++ header file that contains some of the functions that are used in C#'s Linq, using C++17 Standard

 # Usage